Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Spatial Distribution
 --------------------------

 To better describe the spatial extent of the dataset we have plotted the number of monitoring sites within 5 km of each monitoring site and the distance to the nearest groundwater monitoring site.
-The figures below show the results of these analyses below.
+Figures 2 and 3 show the results of these analyses.
 In addition, these figures and geotiffs of the data coverage are available in the supplementary material and the Github repository.

 .. figure:: ../_static/data_coverage_1both.png
    :alt: Distance to the nearest groundwater monitoring site
    :align: center

+   Figure 2.
 Distance to the nearest groundwater monitoring site

 .. figure:: ../_static/npoins_nearest_5000_mboth.png
    :alt: Number of monitoring sites within 5 km
    :align: center

+   Figure 3.
 Number of monitoring sites within 5 km

 .. raw:: latex